ticktronaut/resume/README.md

 ## Typography

 I am not an expert in these things, so I used Trebuchet MS font.
 It is popular and whitespread.
-Besides it is a good sans serif alternative to Arial.
+Besides it is a good sans serif alternative to Arial, which makes a slight difference.

 ## Pictograms